escapin/sElect/README.md

-# sElect - Secure Elections
+# sElect - Secure and Simple Elections

 sElect is a remote electronic voting system designed to provide **privacy**, **verifiability**, and  **accountability**.